duckietown/course-RH/book/duckietown-robotics-development/04_basic_robot_behaviors/02_braitenberg.md

 Using everything you have learnt so far, create a ROS node that implements the avoiding Braitenberg behavior.
 Here are some details and suggestions you might want to take into account:

 - Use the `dt-duckiebot-interface` and all the drivers it provides.
-In particular, you will need to subscribe to the images the `camera_node` publishes and to publish wheel commands to `wheel_driver_node`.
+In particular, you will need to subscribe to the images that the `camera_node` publishes and to publish wheel commands to `wheel_driver_node`.
 To do that simply make sure that the `dt-duckiebot-interface` container is running.
-Then, whenever you start the container with your code, they will share their ROS Master, so you connecting your subscribers and publishers to the ones of  `dt-duckiebot-interface` can be directly done through simple `remap` commands in your launch file.
+Then, whenever you start the container with your code, they will share their ROS Master, so that connecting your subscribers and publishers to the ones of  `dt-duckiebot-interface` can be directly done through simple `remap` commands in your launch file.

 - Use the nodes in `dt-duckiebot-interface` as a reference for code and documentation style.
 You will find a number of useful code snippets there.

 - Use the [ROS template](https://github.com/duckietown/template-ros) and create your package and node there.
 Don't forget to add the `package.xml` and `CMakeLists.txt` files, and to make your Python code executable, as explained [before](#ros-pub-laptop).

-- Your controller needs to run in real time with frequency of at least 10-12 Hz.
+- Your controller needs to run in real time with a frequency of at least 10-12 Hz.
 Therefore, processing the input image at its full resolution might not be possible.
 Consider reducing it (and potentially using only part of it).
 A neat way to do this is to change the configuration parameters of the `camera_node` running in `dt-duckiebot-interface`.
-In the template node code bellow that is already done for the exposure mode.
-Consult the [ROS API docs](http://rosapi.duckietown.p-petrov.com/repositories/dt-duckiebot-interface/docs/source/packages/camera_driver.html#cameranode) for the `CameraNode` class if you are not sure which parameters you can change.
+In the template node code below that is already done for the exposure mode.
+Consult the [ROS API docs](http://rosapi.duckietown.p-petrov.com/repositories/dt-duckiebot-interface/docs/source/packages/camera_driver.html#cameranode) for the `CameraNode` class if you are not sure about which parameters you can change.

-- For now ignore the color that that your bot observes, focus only on the brightness.
+- For now ignore the color that your bot observes, focus only on the brightness.
 If you still want to change the color of the LEDs, use the `set_pattern` service provided by the `led_emitter_node`.
 Its use is also documented on the [ROS API docs](http://rosapi.duckietown.p-petrov.com/repositories/dt-duckiebot-interface/docs/source/packages/led_emitter.html#ledemitternode).

 - You will need to publish `WheelsCmdStamped` messages to `wheel_driver_node`.
 You can see their structure [here](https://github.com/duckietown/dt-ros-commons/blob/daffy/packages/duckietown_msgs/msg/WheelsCmdStamped.msg).